 Nearly three years after I first posted about my new Leica Q on this site, it was stolen from a South Kensington Pub.
 This was after a visit to the Natural History Museum to see the 2019 Wildlife Photographer of the Year Exhibition.
 I am fairly sure it was a professional thief, rather than an opportunist, who stole it as the camera was right next to me in its bag and our table was never unattended – yet we saw nothing.
 As the pub had no CCTV the police soon closed the case.
-The camera was insured, so I replaced it immediately, deciding not to wait for the new Q2 model rumoured to be coming out later in 2019.
-Instead, I bought a second Q in black from the excellent Red Dot Cameras.
-I considered the red-dotless Q-P ‘stealth’ model as a replacement, but the premium was quite considerable, so instead I carefully taped over the logo with black electrician’s tape.
+Happily the camera was insured, and I was able to replace it.

 Always on the Move…